 For many of us, when our balancing act gets off kilter, homemade meals are the first thing to go since it’s much easier to grab convenience food on the run.
-When that starts to happen in my home, I go back to five simple, yet life changing strategies I began implementing years ago and was my basis for 10 Minute Dinners,
+When that starts to happen in my home, I go back to five simple, yet life changing strategies I began implementing years ago and was my basis for 10 Minute Dinners, (as it sits waiting for me to hire someone to help post recipes.)

 On those particularly chaotic weeks, my goal is to be very intentional about our meal time: spend less time preparing the food, more time connecting over a shared meal and slash our food budget at the same time.